replicatedhq/help-center/content/api/replicatedctl/replicatedctl_app_apply-config.md

 ```
   -a, --attach            Attach to task
   -f, --force             Force stop
-  -h, --help              help for stop
+  -h, --help              help for apply-config
   -q, --quiet             Only display task ID
       --raw               Raw JSON stream
       --template string   Format the output using the given Go template